laniakea1990/Docker-Log-Collection/dockerrong-qi-de-jian-kong/rong-qi-jian-kong-xuan-xing.md

 [https://www.docker.com/docker-community](https://www.docker.com/docker-community)

 At the most basic level, Docker provides built-in command monitoring for Docker hosts via the[`docker stats`](https://docs.docker.com/engine/reference/commandline/stats/)command.
 Administrators can query the Docker daemon and obtain detailed, real-time information about container resource consumption metrics, including CPU and memory usage, disk and network I/O, and the number of running processes.
-Docker stats leverages the[Docker Engine API](https://docs.docker.com/engine/api/)to retrieve this information.
+Docker stats leverages the [Docker Engine API](https://docs.docker.com/engine/api/) to retrieve this information.
 Docker stats has no notion of history, and it can only monitor a single host, but clever administrators can write scripts to gather metrics from multiple hosts.

-Docker stats is of limited use on its own, but`docker stats`data can be combined with other data sources like[Docker log files](https://docs.docker.com/engine/reference/commandline/logs/)and[`docker events`](https://docs.docker.com/engine/reference/commandline/events/)to feed higher level monitoring services.
+Docker stats is of limited use on its own, but`docker stats`data can be combined with other data sources like [Docker log files](https://docs.docker.com/engine/reference/commandline/logs/) and[`docker events`](https://docs.docker.com/engine/reference/commandline/events/)to feed higher level monitoring services.
 Docker only knows about metrics reported by a single host, so Docker stats is of limited use monitoring Kubernetes or Swarm clusters with multi-host application services.
 With no visualization interface, no aggregation, no datastore, and no ability to collect data from multiple hosts, Docker stats does not fare well against our seven-layer model.
-Because[Rancher](http://rancher.com/)runs on Docker, basic`docker stats`functionality is automatically available to Rancher users.
+Because [Rancher](http://rancher.com/) runs on Docker, basic`docker stats`functionality is automatically available to Rancher users.

 ### CADVISOR